JoshuBrsk/UltraBlog/README.md

 ### Hi this is my first project

-And **was made for practicing html, css and git** so that is the reason why everything looks too awful
+And **was made by me for practicing html, css and git** so that is the reason why everything looks too awful

 ------------